IanQuan/TAC-mobile-phone-web-scrappng/README.md

-# TAC/IMEI Mobeil Phone Web-Scraping
+# TAC/IMEI Mobile Device Web-Scraping

 This project is designed to scrape product listings from various e-commerce websites based on a TAC or IMEI code provided by the user.
 It leverages Python with Flask for the backend, along with Selenium and BeautifulSoup for web scraping functionalities.